The Ultimate Guide to the “Chinese Alphabet”

 Chapter 4 – “How many letters in the Chinese alphabet?”

 This is a question many people ask before starting out their Chinese studies.
-If you’ve read this far you’ll know that this question doesn’t have an answer due to the lack of an alphabet in Chinese.
+If you’ve read this far you’ll know that this question doesn’t have an answer due to the lack of a Chinese alphabet.
 That, however, doesn’t stop us getting stuck into some numbers to see how broad and in depth the Chinese language can go.
 Don’t let that put you off though…

 To speak day to day Chinese you can cope quite comfortably with roughly 500-750 Chinese characters to your name.